 Seattle & King County Public Heath: Sanitation and Hygiene Guide for Homeless Service Providers Visit disclaimer page

 Seattle & King County Public Heath: Stop Germs, Stay Healthy!
 Flyer – Available in 22 Languages

 U.S. Interagency Council on Homelessness: Supporting Children and Youth Experiencing Homelessness during the COVID-19 Outbreak: Questions to Consider Visit disclaimer page

-National Health Care for the Homeless Council: Shelter Health: Essentials of Care for People Living in Shelter Visit disclaimer page
+National Health Care for the Homeless Council: Shelter Health: Essentials of Care for People Living in Shelter (PDF) Visit disclaimer page

 Addressing Social Stigma